TypeFox/monaco-languageclient/docs/introduction.md

 ### How the Monaco Language Client Works

-The Monaco Language Client acts as a communication layer between the Monaco Editor and one or many language servers.
+The Monaco Language Client acts as a communication layer between the Monaco Editor and one or more language servers.
 This allows it to:

 1. **Receive events** from the Monaco Editor (typing, cursor movement, etc.)
 2. **Translate these events** into LSP messages